-Grade Level: .10, 11, 12

-Duration/Credit: .1 semester/.5 credit

-Recommended Preparation: .None

-Graduation Content Requirement: .CCR
+Recommended Preparation:None Graduation Content Requirement: CCR Fees: None

-Fees: .None

 Course Description: This course is designed for the student interested in applying law to business, personal, and work-related problems.
-You will learn aspects of the law that pertain to business and to personal life.
-You will understand the Constitutional and ethical basis for the legal system in this country.
-You will understand legal relationships.
-Instruction will include the elements of contracts, sales, transactions, negotiable instruments, and the court system.
-You will research case law, solve case problems, discuss law with guest speakers, visit the King County Court House and a professional business law office.
-You will be able to make decisions based on principles of law for personal and business applications.
-Speakers representing business and legal professions will provide real world exposure.
+You will understand the Constitutional and ethical basis for the legal system in this country, how laws are made and how the court system operates.
+Instruction will include the elements of criminal law including murder and manslaughter and property law offenses Students will understand the legal basis for civil law including contracts, torts, employment law for minors and consumer protection laws.
+You will learn how to analyze legal problems, research case law and discuss law with guest speakers, visit the King County Court House and a professional business law office.
+Students will also participate in a mini-mock trial.